 G minor pentatonic scale, root-6 position.

-Just in case you’ve never seen anything like this, let’s discuss how this type of scale diagram works.
-It shows you a birds’ eye view of the fretboard, with the 6th string (big E) at the bottom of the diagram, and the 1st string (little E) up the top.
+Just in case you’ve never seen anything like this image of a G minor pentatonic scale, let’s discuss how this type of scale diagram works.
+It shows you a bird’s eye view of the fretboard, with the 6th string (big E) at the bottom of the diagram, and the 1st string (little E) up top.
 The idea is to play each dot in order, starting on the 6th string and working your way up, reading left to right.
 In tab, it would look like this:

 G minor pentatonic scale (root-6 position), in tab.

-So, you’re at a jam, and your friend says “let’s play in G minor!”.
+Let’s say you’re jamming and your friend says “let’s play in G minor”.
 Your job is to improvise using the minor pentatonic scale in that key.
 You find the root note G on the 6th string fret 3, and start playing the root-6 minor pentatonic shape.
-In this scenario you already know the notes on the 6th string really well, and if your friend was jamming in Am or Em you’d also be able to find those notes instead… 😉 You spend extra time on the chord tones, since those are the most stable-sounding notes.
-Sounds awesome!
+In this scenario you already know the notes on the 6th string really well, and if your friend was jamming in Am or Em you’d also be able to find those notes instead.
+You spend extra time on the chord tones, since those are the most stable-sounding notes.
+Sounds awesome, right?

 But what if we want to move around the fretboard a bit, and break out of that one scale shape?
 That’s where the root-5 shape comes in: